a2z-ice/jenkens/README.md

 # to allow ip and host for prompless ssh
 RUN ssh-keyscan -H IP_ADDRS_OF_EC2_INSTANCE >> ~/.ssh/known_hosts
 RUN ssh-keyscan -H github.com >> ~/.ssh/known_hosts
+# known_hosts file will automatically be created and second instruction will be appended its content

 </code>
 </pre>